dekoza/mtgpl/GTC.rst

 Orzhov Charm
-    Choose one — Return target creature you control and all Auras you control attached to it to their owner's hand
+    Choose one — Return target creature you control and all Auras you control attached to it to their owner's hand;

-     or destroy target creature and you lose life equal to its toughness
+    or destroy target creature and you lose life equal to its toughness;
     or return target creature card with converted mana cost 1 or less from your graveyard to the battlefield.

 Orzhov Guildgate